PuercoPop/site/README.md

 The initial version of the site has the following components.

-- chasqui: A proxy whose main purpose is to upgrade other HTTP services w/o any downtime.
+- ergo: A proxy whose main purpose is to upgrade other HTTP services w/o any downtime and keep the SSL certificates up to date..
 - migrate: A database migration system.
 - blog: Where I write my thoughts.
 - finsta: An invite-only image board.